Terminal49/API/docs/In Depth Guides/Container-map-embed.md

 #### Sizing

-By default the map will take the full width of it's container and take some height.
-The map is also expandable by clicking on the expand button on the bottom left corner of the map.
+By default the map will take the full width of its container and some height.
+The map is expandable by clicking on the expand button on the bottom left corner of the map.
-That still might not be enough for your use case, so let's see how you can override the default styles to customize the map to your likings.
+You can also override the default styles to customize the map to your liking.

 Let's say you want to tell the map to take 60% of the total viewport size when expanded, we'd do this as follows: